ghannamzeinab/CohortLearn/README.md

 Build matched exposed and unexposed cohorts from electronic health records, under the target trial emulation framework.

 Two problems get in the way of causal analysis on EHR data.
-Cohorts assembled by hand pick up design bias: follow-up that starts before eligibility is confirmed, eligibility decided using records that postdate time zero, or controls drawn from a different calendar period.
+Cohort construction is prone to design bias: follow-up that starts before eligibility is confirmed, eligibility decided using records that postdate time zero, or controls drawn from a different calendar period.
 Separately, many studies need to adjust for several confounders at once, and exact matching on all of them can leave strata empty.